aridjayarecipes/cutesrecipes.web.app/content/post/1711-steps-to-prepare-favorite-chicken-and-amp-prawn-paella.md

 - "•	Heat a Spanish paella pan with a splash of olive oil."
 - "•	Add the onioh, garlic and chicken, cook out gently for a couple of minutes unti the onion is soft and the chicken is sealed, season with salt and pepper"
 - "•	Add the bacon and chorizo, continue to try for 2-3 miss"
-- "•	Add rice and stir so that rice is coated in the oil, cook for a few seconds then to add the rest of the ingredients; saffron (and saffron soaking water), papri chillies, capsicum, fresh tomatoes, tomato paste & tinned tomatoes"
+- "•	Add rice and stir so that rice is coated in the oil, cook for a few seconds then to add the rest of the ingredients; saffron (and saffron soaking water), papri chillies, capsicum, fresh tomatoes, tomato paste &amp; tinned tomatoes"
 - "•	Now stir to combine"
 - "•	Add all the boiling stock to the pan, season"
 - "•	Reduce heat and leave paella to cook slowly on a low simmer occasion shaking the pan and giving it the odd stir"